zheng2718/MADS-Capstone---ML-for-e-Commerce-Predictive-Analytics-and-Business-Improvement/README.md

 1. Customer Reviews Type classification

-This task is to build a NLP model to predict the review classes using the Reviews dataset.
-The data collection process was completed by the customer service team, who manually collected this data from the E-commerce platform.
-They recorded the review sentences (in Vietnamese) and the true rating score, labeling the type of the review manually
+Our  goal is to build a NLP model to predict the review classes using the Product_reviews_dataset.xlsx.
+The data collection process was completed by the customer service team of a company, who manually collected this data from the E-commerce platform.
+They recorded the review sentences (in Vietnamese) and the true rating score, along with labeling the type of the review manually

 The pipeline script of this task created: reviewtype_script_.sh